djatsenko/Tests-for-Kinollo/README.md

-🎮 Cinema Project – Automated Test Report
+# 🎮 Cinema Project – Automated Test Report

+## 📝 Description

-This report describes the testing performed for our cinema web application project.Due to authentication restrictions (admin access requires secure cookies), we created a mini-version of the project, placed in the folder secretfolder, to implement and demonstrate automated testing independently.
+This report describes the testing performed for our cinema web application project.

+Due to authentication restrictions (admin access requires secure cookies), we created a mini-version of the project**, placed in the folder secretfolder, to implement and demonstrate automated testing independently.
-✅ What We Tested

-🔹 1.
-Unit Tests (Jest)

-Located in: secretfolder/controllers/movieController.test.js

-Tested functions:

-getMovies() – returns a list of movies or an error on failure.

-deleteMovie() – deletes a movie by ID, handles "not found" and error cases.

 We used mocking to simulate PrismaClient methods and isolate logic.

+---

+## ✅ What We Tested

+### 🔹 Unit Tests (Jest)

+Tests isolated controller logic without a real database.

-🔹 2.
-API Integration Tests (Jest + Supertest)
+### 🔹 API Integration Tests (Jest + Supertest)

-Located in: secretfolder/api.test.js

-Tested endpoints via a minimal Express app (secretfolder/app.js):
+Simulated HTTP requests using a minimal Express server.

-GET /api/movies – returns a mocked movie list.

-DELETE /api/movies/:id – handles both success and not-found cases.

-⚠️ Note About Admin Features
+### ⚠️ Admin Logic Note

-The full version of the cinema project protects admin functionality (like adding or deleting movies) behind HTTP-only authentication cookies.These cookies are not easily simulated in automated tests without a real login flow.Because of this, we extracted the logic into a separate testable folder called secretfolder, where the code structure and functionality mirror the real app, but run independently.
+The full version of the cinema project protects admin functionality (like adding or deleting movies) behind HTTP-only authentication cookies.
+These cookies are not easily simulated in automated tests without a real login flow.

+Because of this, we extracted the logic into a separate testable folder called secretfolder, where the code structure and functionality mirror the real app, but are run independently.

-🛠 Tools Used
+## 🛠 Tools Used

 Jest – for unit and API tests